 Number of comment flags (more than): Logged in users can flag comments.
 If the number of flags per comment is greater than the given number, the given action will be executed.
 Setting this rule is recommended.

 Number of downvotes (More than): Logged in users can downvote comments.
 If the number of downvotes of a comment is greater than the given number, the given action will be executed.

 Number of upvotes (More than): Logged in users can upvote comments.
-If the number of upvotes ofa comment is greater than the given number, the given action will be executed.
-This rule can be used to automatically approve comments that gets many upvotes.
+If the number of upvotes of a comment is greater than the given number, the given action will be executed.
+This rule can be used to automatically approve comments that get many upvotes.

-User's reputation (Less Than): All Hyvor users has a reputation in Hyvor Talk which is based on their contribution, upvotes, and downvotes.
+User's reputation (Less Than): All Hyvor users have a reputation in Hyvor Talk which is based on their contribution, upvotes, and downvotes.
 If the reputation is less than a given number, you can do something such as keeping comments pending for moderation.
 The reputation for new accounts is 0.
 Therefore, you can use this rule to manage comments by new users.
-Reputation of a guest commenter is also considered as 0.
+The reputation of a guest commenter is also considered as 0.

-If you set any of these rules, it is better to let your users (commenters) about that to avoid fustrations.
-We suggest you to add it "Comments Note" in the Comments Note.
+If you set any of these rules, it is better to let your users (commenters) know about that to avoid frustrations.
+We suggest you add "Comments Note" in the Comments Note.

 Here are some common use cases of moderation rules.

 - To hold a comment for moderation if it contains one or more links

 - Type: Number of links in the comment

 - Value: 0